China central bank eyes steady credit growth, reforms

 The central bank's monetary policy statement said it would continue to implement prudent monetary policy and further boost direct financing to support the real economy.

-China's central bank cut interest rates twice between June and July and lowered banks' reserve requirement ratio (RRR) three times after late 2011, freeing an estimated 1.2 trillion yuan ($192.45 billion) for lending.
+China's central bank cut interest rates twice between June and July and lowered banks' reserve requirement ratio (RRR) three times after late 2011, freeing an estimated 1.2 trillion yuan for lending.

 But it has refrained from cutting interest rates or RRR since, opting instead to inject short-term cash via open market operations into the money markets to avoid fanning inflation and property risks.